meadowsrjack-rgb/boxstat/replit.md

-# UYP Basketball League Mobile App
+# BoxStat - Basketball Management Platform

 ## Overview
-The UYP Basketball League Mobile App is a cross-platform solution designed to streamline league operations, enhance communication, and manage schedules, player development, and team activities for youth basketball leagues.
+BoxStat is a cross-platform solution designed to streamline league operations, enhance communication, and manage schedules, player development, and team activities for basketball leagues.
 It aims to improve user experience through PWA features, secure authentication, and robust data management.
-The long-term vision is to become a leading mobile platform for youth sports leagues, offering unparalleled user experience and operational efficiency with potential for broader market reach.
+The long-term vision is to become a leading mobile platform for sports management, offering unparalleled user experience and operational efficiency with potential for broader market reach.

 ## User Preferences
 Preferred communication style: Simple, everyday language.